rahidalgop/Final-Project---PDP/README.md

 - Isabel María Martínez Vindas.

 #### **IMPORTANT:**
-1. Execute the file vehicleCollision.py to run the program.
+1. Execute the file vehicleCollision.py to run the program (please use VSCode instead of PyCharm since PyCharm doesn't recognize all libraries).
 2. In order to login as the administrator within the system, use the following credentials:

 ID: 000000000.<br>